Are your sliding doors jittery? Clunky? Or difficult to open and close?

 After repairing sliding doors across many Perth homes, we tend to see the same issues repeatedly.

 Sliding doors are used every day in most households, especially doors connecting living areas to patios, gardens or outdoor entertaining areas.
-This can be both glass sliding doors and
+This can be both glass sliding doors and fly screen doors.
+Because of this constant use the moving components slowly wear down over time.

 The most common problems include worn tracks, worn rollers, door misalignment, and locking issues.
 You can learn more about how we can help here.